okfn/opendefinition/licenses/mit-db/index.markdown

 #### Comments

-This license is straight-forward mod of the [MIT Open Source License](https://opensource.org/licenses/mit-license.php) developed as part of the [Guide to Open Data Licensing](http://wiki.okfn.org/Open_Data_Licensing).
+This license is straight-forward mod of the [MIT Open Source License](https://opensource.org/licenses/mit-license.php).

 #### How to Apply